michel1991/ocp-java-11/modulars/README.md

 Options C and E are incorrect because they are provided by Java without the module system.
 Option A is incorrect because there is not a central repository of modules.
 Option D is incorrect because Java defines types.

-### Which commands take a --module-path parameter?
-(Choose all that apply.)
-*  A. javac
-*  B. java
-*  C. jar
-*  D. jdeps
-*  E. jmod
-*  F. None of the above

-Options A and B are correct because the -p (--module-path) option can be passed when compiling or running a program.
-Option D is also correct because jdeps can use the --module-path option when listing dependency information.

-### Which are true of the --module option?
-(Choose all that apply.)
-*  A. It is an option on the javac command.
-*  B. It is an option on the java command.
-*  C. It is an option on the jar command.
-*  D. It is an option on the jdeps command.
-*  E. It has a short form of -m.
-*  F. It has a short form of -p.

-Option B is correct because the only command that has a --module option is java.
-Option E is correct because -m is equivalent.

-### Which commands can list dependencies?
-(Choose all that apply.)
-* A. jdeps flea.jar
-* B. jdeps -d flea.jar
-* C. jdeps -detail flea.jar
-* D. jdeps --detail flea.jar

-Option A is correct because it prints the details of the dependencies.
-Options B, C, and D try to fool you with an invalid option.
-The jdeps command uses command-line options to restrict the output to the summary level.

 ### Which option best fills in the blanks in the following statements: In the module-info file, a module that wants to use code in another module specifies the directive ________.
 By contrast, the module that wants to allow other modules to use its code specifies the directive ___________.
 * A. exports and requires